vickyzhang7/Trip-share-website/README.md

 These steps will help you clone the repository, set up the back end, and configure the front end, allowing you to start development or run the project.
 To set up and run this project, follow these steps:

-1. Clone the repository
+1. Clone the repository.
+This command clones the project repository to your local machine.
    ```sh
    gh repo clone vickyzhang7/Trip-share-website
    ```
-   This command clones the project repository to your local machine.

 ### Backend Setup

 2. Open the `app.js` and `location.js` files and input your API key.
+Replace 'YOUR KEY' with your actual API key.
    ```js
    const API_KEY = 'YOUR KEY';
    ```
-   Replace 'YOUR KEY' with your actual API key.

-3. Install Mongoose version 6
+3. Install Mongoose version 6.
+This command installs the required Mongoose version.
    ```sh
    npm install mongoose@6
    ```
-   This command installs the required Mongoose version.

-4. Start the backend server
+4. Start the backend server.
+This command starts the backend server for the application.
    ```sh
    npm start
    ```
-   This command starts the backend server for the application.

 ### Frontend Setup

-5. Install NVM (Node Version Manager)
+5. Install NVM (Node Version Manager).
+This command installs NVM, a tool for managing Node.js versions.
    ```sh
    curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.0/install.sh | bash
    ```
-   This command installs NVM, a tool for managing Node.js versions.

-6. Activate NVM
+6. Activate NVM.
+This command activates NVM for use.
    ```sh
    source ~/.nvm/nvm.sh
    ```
-   This command activates NVM for use.

-7. Install Node.js version 14
+7. Install Node.js version 14.
+This command installs Node.js version 14, which is required for the project.
    ```sh
    nvm install 14
    ```
-   This command installs Node.js version 14, which is required for the project.

-8. Check Node.js version
+8. Check Node.js version.
+Verify that Node.js 14 is successfully installed.
    ```sh
    node -v
    ```
-   Verify that Node.js 14 is successfully installed.

-9. Install frontend project dependencies
+9. Install frontend project dependencies.
+This command installs the necessary frontend project dependencies.
    ```sh
    npm install
    ```
-   This command installs the necessary frontend project dependencies.

-10. Start the frontend
+10. Start the frontend.
+This command starts at the frontend of the web application.
     ```sh
     npm start
     ```
-    This command starts the frontend of the web application.